Friday, May 30, 2008

 1 quart unsweetened soy milk

-Use the liquid lecithin to grease a 3 quart* casserole dish well (this works the best, but oil can be substituted - just a warning, this does tend to stick).
+Use the liquid lecithin or oil to grease a 3 quart* casserole dish well (if you have it, lecithin works best, but oil can be substituted - just a warning, this does tend to stick).
 Using the baking dish, mix oil, pasta, and seasonings until coated.
 Add cheese and milk.
 Stir and bake at 300 degrees F (150 degrees C) for 1 1/2 hours.
 Do not cover or stir during baking time.
-Turn off oven, but leave in an additional 1/2 hour, keeping oven door closed (total in oven time: 2 hours).
+Keeping the door closed, turn off oven, but leave in an additional 1/2 hour. (total in oven time: 2 hours).
 Stir before serving.

 *Note about size and shape of casserole dish.
 We used round and deep 3 quart casseroles (we served family style at all 10-12 tables).
 I find this to be a good thing, because there is less surface area at the top of the cooking food and less liquid evaporates.
 Remember, you are cooking the pasta in the oven and it will need to stay submerged as long as possible.
 I have made this in a 9x13 rectangular pan, but it dries out more quickly.
 Not really a problem per say, it's just better if you have a deeper dish.